HiMarioLopez/music.mariolopez.org/README.md

 # music.mariolopez.org

-A simple site to track what I'm currently listening to on [Apple Music](https://www.apple.com/apple-music/), and send me new song recommendations.
+A simple site to songs what I'm currently listening to on [Apple Music](https://www.apple.com/apple-music/), and send me new recommendations.

 ## Inspiration